Theatines: Foundation

-The chief object of the order was to recall the clergy to an edifying life and the laity to the practice of virtue.
-They founded oratories (among them the celebrated Divino Amore) and hospitals, devoted themselves to preaching the Gospel, and reformed lax morals.
+The order was dedicated in a particular manner to the Cross of Christ, which was adopted as its emblem.
+The new companions, soon joined by others, founded oratories (among them the celebrated Divino Amore) and hospitals, devoted themselves to preaching the Gospel, and reformed lax morals.
 They were exclusive, aristocratic, and formidably austere.
 They wore the simple black cassock of the local clergy and maintained a modest lifestyle.